History and Trivia of Arepa | Complete Guide to Variations and Recipes [South American Cuisine]

 This dish is creamy and refreshing, with the appeal of avocado's smoothness and chicken's heartiness.

-The name is said to come from “beauty pageant queen.”
+Also, the name is said to come from “beauty pageant queen.”

 2. Arepa de Queso